Choose the one Sunday plan you actually care about

 The goal is to reduce uncertainty fast, not turn the answer into another long research project.

 Museum time, one calm brunch or lunch, or a district walk is enough.
-Sunday gets worse when every stop is optional and unverified.
+Sunday gets worse when every stop is optional and unchecked.

 Sunday assumptions are where stale snippets do the most damage.